Dunedan/mbp-2016-linux/README.md

 ## Wi-Fi

+The MacBookPro13,1 comes with a `Broadcom Limited BCM4350 802.11ac Wireless Network Adapter` which works fine out of the box using the `brcmfmac` driver (ensure you got the matching firmware package installed).

-* device (*Broadcom Limited BCM43602 802.11ac Wireless LAN SoC (rev 02)*) is
+The MacBookPro13,2 and MacBookPro13,3 come with a `Broadcom Limited BCM43602 802.11ac Wireless LAN SoC (rev 02)` which is also supported by `brcmfmac`, but has several issues, which could simply be firmware related:
-supported by the `brcmfmac` driver
 * Only 2.4Ghz APs are shown
 * Connecting to an AP barely works or fails directly
-* Problem doesn't seem to be specific to the MacBook Pro 2016, probably firmware related

 See also: